 Many Judoka are seen throwing or pinning their opponent to win a match.
-It can sometimes be unclear whether or not Judo includes submissions in their syllabus.
-This article explores the use of submissions in Judo and how they differ to BJJ.
+It can sometimes be unclear whether or not Judo includes submissions in its syllabus.
+Contrary to popular belief, Judo does have submission moves according to their Judo syllabus.

-Judo does have submissions that closely resemble BJJ submissions.
-Judo submissions are divided into two main groups.
-Choke holds(without neck cranking), and Joint locks.
-But most people won’t notice there are submissions because Judo’s primary emphasis is on throwing techniques that involve throwing your opponent to the ground in which is known as Nage-waza (投げ技).
+The Judo syllabus teaches submissions, including choke-holds(without neck cranking) and joint locks.
+However, most people won’t notice there are submissions because Judo’s primary emphasis is on techniques that involve throwing your opponent to the ground to win the match.

 I have provided a more detailed look into Judo submissions below, including a comprehensive list of permitted techniques.
 I have also explored illegal techniques and made comparisons with BJJ, including which would be better in a self-defense situation.